Skip to content

 Attestation

-A data proof provided to the State Connector by a decentralized set of Attestation Providers that confirms the validity or otherwise of any request.
+A data proof provided to the Data Connector by a decentralized set of Attestation Providers that confirms the validity or otherwise of any request.
 Read more...

 Autoclaiming